 - tests the MLEntity by performing inference using the selected testing data, and

 - reports the performance of the MLEntity when it performs on the selected testing data.

+- reports the trustworthiness of the MLEntity on the selected testing data.

 The MLTestingRequest may have a requestStatus field to represent the status of the request: